 TILLEARD PROJECTS is proud to offer an Artist Residency program in Lamu Island, Kenya.
 The month-long residencies take place in March/April, August, and November.
 Each intake can accommodate 3-4 artists.
-The aim is provide space for young and emerging artists to live, think, and work.
+The aim is provide space for artists to live, think, and work.

 About the Program